 Estadio Municipal de Balaídos is a modern facility that underwent a major renovation between 2015 and 2021.
-Not only the capacity was expanded from 24,791 to 31,800 during these latest renovations but Stadium Balaídos was converted into a modern football ground that uses mainly solar energy for its needs.
+Not only was the capacity expanded from 24,791 to 31,800 during these latest renovations, but Stadium Balaídos was converted into a modern football ground that uses mainly solar energy for its needs.

-Since the latest renovations, the access for disabled people to Celta Vigo’s stadium has improved a lot too.
-No matter, the disability now everyone can attend and enjoy a football game.
+Since the latest renovations, the access for disabled people to Celta Vigo’s stadium has improved a lot, too.
+No matter the disability, now everyone can attend and enjoy a football game.

-There are four distinct Stands.
 The Tribuna Stand runs parallel to the pitch.
 This is where all the VIP Boxes and Media seats are located.
 Also, this is where the fans can find the Celta Vigo Bar.

 Opposite it, on the other side of the pitch, is another two-tier stand called Rio Alto.